cgeo/cgeo/README.md

 Make sure to use Java 8 for your IDE and build process.
 Some of the involved tools require it, even though the source code is Java 7 only.

 ### Eclipse
-We removed the support for development in Eclipse, once we switched to a gradle based build.
+We removed the support for development in Eclipse, once we switched to a gradle-based build.
 The cause for this is that Google dropped the ADT for eclipse support (https://android-developers.blogspot.de/2016/11/support-ended-for-eclipse-android.html).